psoldunov/sanity-plugin-icon-picker/README.md

 > This is a **Sanity Studio v4** plugin.

+> ⚠️ **Note:** This is a fork of [sanity-plugin-icon-picker](https://github.com/christopherafbjur/sanity-plugin-icon-picker) that has been upgraded to support Sanity Studio v4 and uses Bun.
+The original package supports Sanity Studio v3.

 Icon picker for Sanity which let you select icons from a set of icon providers.

 ![image](https://github.com/christopherafbjur/sanity-plugin-icon-picker/blob/main/promo.png?raw=true)